ebaauw/homebridge-hue/README.md

 As the Philips Hue API does not support notifications for changes to the Hue bridge state, homebridge-hue polls the Hue bridge state at a regular interval, specified as `heartrate` in `config.json`.
 For each Hue bridge field changed, homebridge-hue updates the corresponding Homekit characteristic.
 Homekit (through homebridge) does notify homebridge-hue of any changes to Homekit characteristic values.
 For each change, homebridge-hue updates the corresponding field in the Hue bridge.

-The homebridge-hue plug-in outputs an info message for each Homekit characteristic value it sets and for each Homekit characteristic value change notification it receives.
-When homebridge is started with `-D`, homebridge-hue outputs a debug message for each request it makes to the Hue bridge and for each Hue bridge state change it detects.

 ## Bridges
 The homebridge-hue plug-in tries to discover any Hue bridge on your network by querying the Meethue portal.
 It creates a Homekit accessory for each bridge, with only an accessory information service.
 Alternatively, a single bridge's hostname or IP address can be specified in `config.json`.